aformusatii/ai-music-manager/README.md

 - The Spotify integration uses the Client Credentials flow, so only public artist/album/track data is available (no user-specific data).
 - yt-dlp downloads use an in-memory queue with configurable parallelism.
 Increase `DOWNLOAD_MAX_CONCURRENT` for faster bulk imports, but keep host/network limits in mind.
+- Direct playlist/Mix submissions only enqueue the first `YOUTUBE_DIRECT_MAX_ITEMS` entries to avoid runaway queues; raise this env var if you need to import more than 50 at once.
 - The backend is single-user by design and does not include authentication.
 - LevelDB data and downloaded files remain on disk until manually removed.